The words infused my mind. “Hold on, don’t let go, you might figure out you’re stronger than you know…”

-This is a Guest Post from Kathy Brown, a friend of Kristen Fersovitch’s.
+This is a guest post from Kathy Brown, a friend of Kristen Fersovitch.
 The article was written December 18, 2012.

 About three weeks ago, with three papers, a sermon and a final exam still to complete, I was asked if I would volunteer for the Singing Christmas Tree which was being performed at the Jubilee Auditorium here in Edmonton, Alberta.
 My heart leapt inside me.
 It leapt because I was asked to recruit volunteers to sell Singing Christmas Tree merchandise and specifically a CD that was made by an Edmonton singer/songwriter and friend, Kristen Fersovitch.
 Kristen’s voice touches me in a special way, and her story touches me further.

 Immediately, my mind traveled back in time to Christmas 2003.
 I was in the palm of God’s hand as I traveled from Michigan to see the Singing Christmas Tree and meet the people who had led me to Christ earlier that year.
 That was my first Christmas, and I was in love with Jesus.
 There is no other way to say it than that.

 Here is my journal entry for December 13, 2003, just to give you an idea:

 I flew from Minneapolis to Edmonton.
 The next day, I went to Central Tabernacle and spoke at church.
 And then, I saw the Singing Christmas Tree for the very first time.
 What an amazing show.
 I could go into detail about the people involved in the Tree.
 But it was one particular group singing one particular song that spoke to me that day.

 Kathy, Kennedy and Kristen Miller sang “Your Presence for Christmas.”
 This mother and her two daughters harmonized seemingly perfectly together – I was stunned with the beauty of their voices and the beauty of the song, which basically says, “Lord, I want your presence for Christmas.”
 Honestly, they touched my heart.